 Snapmaw

-Watchers are one of the most well-known machines in Horizon: Zero Dawn and they’re returning for the sequel.
-These Reconnaissance machines are based on small dinosaurs and were initially used by GAIA to assist in terraforming, but are generally used as patrol guards.
-Watchers are generally found in groups.
-They alert allies and herds of machines after spotting a threat, and they attack by throwing themselves at enemies, stunning opponents with a flash of light, and they can fire energy projectiles.
+Watchers are one of the most well-known machines in Horizon: Zero Dawn and although the basic variation of the machine isn’t in Forbidden West, they’re more advanced Redeye variation is.
+These reconnaissance machines are usually found in groups with other machines and like Burrowers, can alert allies to threats.
+When fighting, they can attack by throwing themselves at enemies, stunning opponents with a flash of light, and can fire energy projectiles.

 Stalker